iamrishi7/farm-project/README.md

 ## About Project

-This project is a part of 2023 Solution Challenge - Google Developers.
 We will be solving the problems of farmers and covering a total of three Sustainable Development Goals listed on [UN website](https://sdgs.un.org/goals).

 ## The Idea